erossini/BlazorMarkdownEditor/README.md

 <link rel="stylesheet" href="/path/to/styles/default.min.css">
 <script src="/path/to/highlight.min.js"></script>
 ```

+### Known issue using mermaid and Highlight.js

+If both libraries are loaded in the _index.html_, the mermaid render will not work.

 ## Documentation
 The Markdown Editor for Blazor has a estensive collection of properties to map all the functionalities in the JavaScript version.
 In this repository, there are 2 projects: